t6kke/BadmintonSkillCalculator/README.md

 - Various minor improvements in codes marked with TODO.
 - GetOrAddPlayer function in Database package is a mess and needs some work.
-- Extract details from Tournament name and store them in DB.
 - application version metadata(db logic version, skill calculator version) in database for initial validation.
 - created_at and updated_at fields into varios database tables where they make sense.
 - Add ELO confidence value and use it to handle ELO gain/loss.